Behind the Numbers: Business Credit Explained

 Imagine you are looking to grow your business.
 All you need is a bigger space or an essential piece of equipment.
 How do you get the capital to seize the opportunity?
 You’ll probably need to borrow it.
 And to borrow, you’ll need credit.

 Having access to credit also gives your business flexibility to maintain cash flow and to ride the ups and downs of running a business.
-Profitable businesses sometimes close because they don’t have the cash they need to run day-to-day operations.
+Profitable businesses sometimes close because they don’t have enough cash for day-to-day operations.
+Credit can inject cash into your business when it’s needed most.

 There are many different credit options for businesses, including credit cards, lines of credit and term loans.
-The Small Business Administration also offers many grants, loans and incentives.
-You can learn more about the basics here.
+The Small Business Administration also offers a variety of grants, loans and incentives.
+Check out our article to learn more about how to finance a small business.

 What’s the difference between personal and business credit scores?

 Personal credit scores are tracked by your Social Security number and range from 300 to 850.
-Equifax, Experian and TransUnion are the three agencies that track personal credit history.
+Equifax, Experian and TransUnion are the three national credit reporting agencies that track personal credit history.
 Their data is then used by FICO to generate your score.

 How can a business build credit?